mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3812 Adventure 2 - Prison Planet.md

 vaporises on contact with air to create a billowing cloud of gas.
 Anyone inhaling this gas must make an Endurance check or fall unconscious.
-The gas cloud lasts for 1d6+3 rounds; it has an initial radius of 1.5 metres and expands in radius by one metre per round.
+The gas cloud lasts for 1d6+3 rounds; it has an initial radius of 1.5 meters and expands in radius by one meter per round.

 Tarpaulin: A sheet of cloth or plastic.
 Wrapped around a character, it